icedtrees/a-maze/design-docs/designSummary.md

 void modify(Maze maze) function

-which takes a Maze as an argument and modifies it minimally to suit the restriction.
-The maze
+which takes a Maze as an argument and modifies it minimally to suit the feature.
+It will also return a command telling window what to do (e.g. enable timer)

 Tile
 ----